 - What qualities do you possess that make you confident you can be a physician?

 - What are your strengths?
 Your weaknesses?

 - Who has had the greatest impact on your life, helping you get to where you are today?

 They’ll then want to pick your brain a bit with questions such as these:

-• Do you think the U.S. is moving to managed care?
+- What do you think of managed care?
 Is this best?
 Will physicians lose all autonomy?

 In a nutshell, you can expect questions to help you relax and questions that may challenge you.
 You can also anticipate questions about you, about healthcare, and about matters that will allow you to show fit with this particular medical school.

 Continue prepping for your interview when you work one-on-one with your own advisor with our Mock Interview Services.
 Get the confidence you need to ace that interview and get ACCEPTED!For 25 years, Accepted has helped applicants gain acceptance to their dream healthcare programs.
 Our outstanding team of admissions consultants features former admissions directors, admissions committee members, pre-health advisors, postbac program directors, and doctors.
 Our staff has guided applicants to acceptance at allopathic (MD) and osteopathic (DO) medical schools, residencies and fellowships, dental school, veterinarian school, and physician assistant programs at top schools such as Harvard, Stanford, Penn, UCSF, Johns Hopkins, Columbia, and many more.
 Want an admissions expert to help you get Accepted?
 Click here to get in touch!

 • The Ultimate Guide to Medical School Interview Success, a free guide

 • How to Discuss Failure in a Medical School Interview